JohannesBuchner/simbad2kstars/README.rst

 	$ python query.py "Vmag<8.5&otype='GlC'" outputfile.kstarscat

-2. Open KStars, go to KStars Settings -> Advanced -> Load catalogue Loading catalogues is slow, but finally you will have all objects in KStars.
+2. Open KStars, go to KStars Settings -> Advanced -> Load catalogue.

+   Loading catalogues is slow, but finally you will have all objects in KStars.